bblanchon/ArduinoJsonTroubleshooter/src/pages/v6/compiletime/index.md

     label: no matching function for call to ...
     summary: Error says "no matching function for call to ..."
     page: no-matching-function/index.md

+  no-such-file:
+    label: No such file or directory
+    summary: 'Error says "No such file or directory"'
+    page: no-such-file/index.md

   passing-volatile-as-this-argument-discards-qualifiers:
     label: passing `volatile ...` as `this` argument discards qualifiers [-fpermissive]